gicentre/elm-vegalite/docs/changeNotes.md

 ## Pending changes

 _Major changes are the use of expression parameters (limited form of Vega signals) and a new unified parameter/selection model for interaction.
-Both reflect changes introduced with the major release of VegaLite 5._
+Both reflect changes introduced with the major release of Vega-Lite 5._

 ### TODO

-Provide new simplified VL5 selection specifications and deprecate old model.
-Should include checking whether any instances of "selection" are generated in JSON.

 Add selection property expression function (probably something equivalent to `maStrExpr` so that point or interval type can be determined by an expression.